sdbs-uni-p/vldb-dbms-live-patching/qemu/README.md

 # QEMU Virtual Machine (VM)

 We provide a QEMU VM which is equipped (1) with the MMView Linux kernel and (2) all necessary software and libraries installed required for executing our scripts/tools.
 All steps of the reproduction package can be executed within the VM.
-But please keep in mind that we ran our experiments directly on the system and that the overhang of the virtualization of the VM may result in slightly different measurements (since we paid close attention to latency-sensitive measurements).
+But please keep in mind that we ran our experiments directly on a prepared system and that the overhang of the virtualization of the VM may result in slightly different measurements (since we paid close attention to latency-sensitive measurements).

 You can reproduce our results either by using our pre-defined [QEMU VM](#qemu-vm) or by preparing a [new server](#prepare-own-server) to execute experiments directly on it.